-According to the Articles of Incorporation, 2 % of profit of the current year is distributable as employees' compensation and no higher than 2% of profit of the current year is distributable as remuneration to directors and supervisors.
-However, the company's accumulated losses shall have been covered.
-The Company may, by a resolution adopted by a majority vote at a meeting of Board of Directors attended by two-thirds of the total number of directors, have the profit distributable as employees' compensation in the form of shares or in cash; and in addition thereto a report of such distribution is submitted to the shareholders' meeting.
+According to the Articles of Incorporation, 2% of profit of the current year is distributable as employees' compensation and no higher than 2% of profit of the current year is distributable as remuneration to directors and supervisors.
+However, the Company's accumulated losses shall have been covered.
+The Company may, by a resolution adopted by a majority vote at a meeting of Board of Directors attended by two-thirds of the total number of directors, have the profit distributable as employees' compensation in the form of shares or in cash; and in addition, thereto a report of such distribution is submitted to the shareholders' meeting.
 Information on the Board of Directors' resolution regarding the employees' compensation and remuneration to directors and supervisors can be obtained from the "Market Observation Post System" on the website of the TWSE.

-Based on the profit level, the Company estimated the amounts of the employees' compensation and remuneration to directors and supervisors for year ended 31 December 2021 to be NT\$11,799 thousand and NT\$5,899 thousand, respectively, recognized as employee benefits expense.
-Based on the profit level the Company estimated the amounts of the employees' compensation and remuneration to directors and supervisors for the year ended 31 December 2020 amount to be NT\$2,735 thousand and NT\$1,367 thousand, respectively, recognized as employee benefits expense.
+Based on the profit level, the Company estimated the amounts of the employees' compensation and remuneration to directors and supervisors for year ended 31 December 2022 to be in the amount of NT\$20,678 thousand and NT\$16,294 thousand, respectively, recognized as employee benefits expense.
+Based on the profit level, the Company estimated the amounts of the employees' compensation and remuneration to directors and supervisors for year ended 31 December 2021 to be in the amount of NT\$11,799 thousand and NT\$5,899 thousand, respectively, which was recognized as employee benefits expense.

-A resolution was approved at a Board of Directors meeting held on 31 March 2022 to distribute NT\$11,799 thousand and NT\$5,899 thousand in cash as employee's compensation and remuneration to directors and supervisors, respectively.
-There is no significant difference between the distributed employee bonuses and remuneration to directors and supervisors and the amount recognized as employee benefits expense in the financial statements of 2021.
+A resolution was approved at a Board meeting held on 13 March 2023 to distribute NT\$20,678 thousand and NT\$16,294 thousand in cash as employee's compensation and remuneration to directors and supervisors, respectively.
+There is no significant difference between the distributed employee bonuses and remuneration to directors and supervisors and the amount recognized as employee benefits expense in the financial statements for the year ended 2022.

-No material differences exist between the estimated amounts and the actual distribution of the employee compensation and remuneration to directors and supervisors for the year ended 31 December 2020.
+No material differences existed between the estimated amounts and the actual distribution of the employee compensation and remuneration to directors and supervisors for the year ended 31 December 2021.